Assignment #2: Development of survey data into a Digital

 The Kriging Method

-Kriging interpolation, unlike the other methods, examines the z data for the surrounding grid points when making its cell value calculation.
+the z data for the surrounding grid points when making its cell value

 The map generated by the Kriging method.